So the key issues, and this is problem domain definition. This is Dr. Henning-speak here. So there’s a problem and a domain for that problem.

 And I’ll just give you a tiny example that some years ago, I listen to a lecture by a guy who’ve done a Ph.D. in Bayesian Mathematics, which was used for probability analysis in infrastructure – or it can be.

-And he got up and he wrote on a board and he had slides and there were mathematical equations of increasing complexity from the top to the bottom of the board.
+And he got up and he wrote on the board and he had slides and there were mathematical equations of increasing complexity from the top to the bottom of the board.

 And he’s a guy that so have a brain half the size of the planet almost, very very bright guy.